Kelechi-Okorie/alx-higher_level_programming/0x08-python-more_classes/README.md

 File 4-rectangle.py - class Rectangle that enhances 3-rectangle by adding __repr__ method
 File 5-rectangle.py - class Rectangle that enhances 4-rectangle by printing a message when an instance of Rectangle is being deleted
 File 6-rectangle.py - class Rectangle that enhances 5-rectangle by adding public class attribute number_of_instances
 File 7-rectangle.py - class Rectangle that enhances 6-rectangle by adding public class attribute print_symbol
+File 8-rectangle.py - class Rectangle that enhanced 7-rectangle by adding static method bigger_or_equal